liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/03-creating-entry-list-screenlet/02-creating-the-screenlet-ui.markdown

 ## Creating the Row Layout

-First, you must create the layout the Screenlet will use to display each row in the list.
-Recall that in Guestbook List Screenlet, the `guestbook_row.xml` layout you created served this purpose with a single `TextView` used to display a guestbook's name.
+First, you must create the layout the Screenlet uses to display each row in the list.
+Recall that in Guestbook List Screenlet, `guestbook_row.xml` serves this purpose with a single `TextView` used to display a guestbook's name.
 You'll create a similar layout here for Entry List Screenlet, but you'll use two `TextView` elements: one for the entry, and one for the name of the person that left it.
 Create `entry_row.xml` in your app's `res/layout` directory, and replace its contents with the following:

     <?xml version="1.0" encoding="utf-8"?>
     <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"